-Accident Guide in MichiganCompare Car Insurance Rates in 3 Easy Steps
+Accident Guide in MichiganCompare Car Insurance Quotes in 3 Steps

 No one likes to think about being in an accident.
 Unfortunately, it's a situation that many folks face, possibly numerous times.
 You should be aware of what Michigan law requires you to do if you are in accident.